joapuiib/mkdocs-data-plugin/README.md

 ## Overview
-When using this plugin, you can define data in YAML or JSON files in a separate directory and reference it in your Markdown files.
+When using this plugin, you can define data in YAML or JSON files in a separate directory and reference them in your Markdown files.

 ```txt
 root/